Motormouth (comics): Fictional character biography

 Harley is orphaned at age 11 and grows up as part of a gang that lives in the East End of London.
 They survive by foraging and stealing.
-Her incredibly foul language earns her the nickname "Motormouth".
-When she is 17, Harley is discovered by Laarson, an agent of Mys-Tech, the shadowy organisation that is featured in all of Marvel UK's 1990s titles.
-Harley is a candidate for his MOPED (Mind Operated PErsonal Dematerialisation) technology.
-This allows people to jump between alternative realities but will only operate on people with certain strands of DNA.
+Her incredibly foul language earns her the nickname "Motormouth."
+When she is 17, Harley is discovered by Laarson, an agent of Mys-Tech.
+Harley is a candidate for his MOPED (Mind-Operated Personal Dematerialization) technology, which allows people to jump between alternative realities, but it will only operate on people with certain strands of DNA.
 The unit is disguised as a pair of training shoes, which Harley finds and tries on.
-At the same time, Laarson is being executed by Mys-Tech's Techno-Wizards, and agents are sent to find the MOPED units.
-In order to save her and the units, Laarson's subordinates activate the technology and send her to another universe.
+At the same time, Laarson is being executed by Mys-Tech's techno-wizards, and agents are sent to find the MOPED units.
+To save her and the units, Laarson's subordinates activate the technology and send her to another universe.

 While still on the run from Mys-Tech, Harley is sent to a future in which the world is covered in shopping malls.
-It is here she purchases a Soni-Muta 500 Unit, a microchip that allows her to mentally tune in to any radio station she wanted.
+She purchases a Soni-Muta 500 Unit, a microchip that allows her to mentally tune in to any radio station she wants.
 This would later give her a sonic scream.
 Harley returns to her own universe and is captured and put to work by Mys-Tech.
 She escapes after a mission to Tokyo, Japan.

 Killpower

-She has to make a random jump in order to escape and ends up on a planet named Tekron.
+She has to make a random jump in order to escape, and she ends up on a planet named Tekron.
 Killpower, an agent of Mys-Tech, is sent to find her.
 Unable to escape him, Harley reasons with the man instead.
 Mentally little more than a small child, Killpower becomes intrigued by Harley and joins her as her partner.
 Harley is then badly injured on Tekron when a stray bullet hits her in the throat.
-Killpower uses her Soni-Muta 500 and the MOPED technology to cure her.
+Killpower uses her Soni-Muta 500 and MOPED technology to cure her.
 This not only gives her the aforementioned sonic scream, but she could also now travel between universes without the aid of technology.
 Both are then forced to flee from Mys-Tech's influence.

 Motormouth and Killpower then appear in the Battletide mini-series.
 Death's Head is hired by Mys-Tech to retrieve Killpower.
-While the two fight, Motormouth and Tuck (Death's Head partner) go on a shopping spree on an alien planet.
+While the two fight, Motormouth and Tuck (Death's Head's partner) go on a shopping spree on an alien planet.
 Motormouth and Killpower later plan an attack on Tyburn, a powerful Mys-Tech agent.
-Harley is able to steal their MOPED unit and neutralize the tracking devices Mys-Tech had implanted in the duo.
+Harley is able to steal their MOPED unit and neutralize the tracking devices Mys-Tech has implanted in the duo.
 Tyburn survives the attack.